jamie-legg/osintui/README.md

-# OSINTUI - BETA
+# OSINTUI - ALPHA

-Thanks for checking out the OSINTUI public beta.
+Thanks for checking out the OSINTUI public alpha.
 This tool's purpose is to replace your OSINT toolbox with a simple, clean, and intuitive UI to make your operation tracking much simpler.

 This is an air-gapped application (No network interfaces) in order to ensure maximum privacy for your operations.
 Download and upload data in order to move operations between browsers.